pggalaviz/exnowflake/README.md

 * worker - 10 bits (0 - 1023)
 * sequence - 12 bits (0 - 4095)

-The worker ID can be an arbitrary integer between 0-1023, optionally a **Redis** connection should be configured to register/unregister nodes in order to get the worker number.
+The worker ID can be an arbitrary integer between **0-1023** and can be assigned via configuration, optionally a **Redis** connection must be configured to auto register/unregister nodes in order to get the worker number.

 ### Example